-Note: NSW's State Budget will be presented on 17th November, and Victoria's on 24th November.
-Prior to last month's Queensland elections, Premier Annastacia Palaszcsuk had said the 2020-21 Budget would be presented on 30th November if her government were re-elected; since then she has said it would be released "before Christmas.
+Note: Victoria's Budget will be presented on 24th November.
+No dates have yet been set for the Queensland or ACT Budgets: both of these governments were reelected at elections held last month.
 Estimates of gross state product (GSP) used to derive percentages shown in above charts are derived from state or territory Treasury forecasts of real GSP growth and Commonwealth Treasury forecasts of the GDP deflator for Australia as a whole; Tasmania's Treasury did not publish GSP growth forecasts for 2022-23 and 2023-24 and so it has been assumed Tasmania's GSP grows at the same rate as forecast for Australia as a whole in those years.
-Sources: SA, WA, Tas, NT and ACT 2020-21 Budget Papers (see next four slides; NSW 2019-20 Half-Yearly Review (December 2019); Victorian Economic Update (July 2020); Queensland Covid-19 Fiscal and Economic Review (September 2020).
+Sources: NSW, SA, WA, Tas, and NT 2020-21 Budget Papers (see next five slides); Victorian Economic Update (July 2020); Queensland Covid-19 Fiscal and Economic Review (September 2020).
 Return to "What's New".